When are Varicose Veins More Than Just a Cosmetic Concern?

 It’s hard to miss varicose veins near the skin’s surface in your legs.
-Gnarled and bulging, blue and purple, these are an unwanted feature for many people who develop them since they take away the even skin tone associated with good health.
+Gnarled and bulging, blue and purple, these are an unwanted features for many people who develop them since they take away the even skin tone associated with good health.

 The fight against gravity